cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 CosmWasm offers good [documentation](https://docs.cosmwasm.com/docs/).
 This section is a summary of the [Getting Started section](https://docs.cosmwasm.com/docs/getting-started/intro/).
 Store the script at [https://docs.cosmwasm.com/docs/getting-started/setting-env#run-local-node-optional](https://docs.cosmwasm.com/docs/getting-started/setting-env#run-local-node-optional) in case you wish to test on your local node.
 Also have a look at the [contract semantics](https://docs.cosmwasm.com/docs/SEMANTICS/).

 You can find more information in the [CosmWasm Developer Academy](https://docs.cosmwasm.com/dev-academy/intro) and modular tutorials in the [Wasm tutorials](https://docs.cosmwasm.com/tutorials/hijack-escrow/intro).
-In addition, you can find various hands-on videos on the [workshops](https://docs.cosmwasm.com/tutorials/videos-workshops) page.
+You can also find various hands-on videos on the [workshops](https://docs.cosmwasm.com/tutorials/videos-workshops) page.

 </HighlightBox>